microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 # How to Host a What The Hack

-We've structured the What The Hack format to make it easy to deliver to students both in person and remotely.
+We've structured the What The Hack format to make it easy to deliver to students both in person and virtually.
 The following are instructions, tips and tricks to hosting your own What The Hack and have it go off without a hitch.

 This document has the following sections:
 - [WTH Event Requirements](#what-do-you-need-to-host-a-what-the-hack-event)